kj62/taskgroup-todo-app/README.md

 ## Side Notes

 1. Date format has been left due to lack of implementation time.
-The simple string has been used.
+The simple string has been used for now.
+	Normally, the ngx-bootstrap datepicker would be used.

 2. Code probably could be more DRY, but because of the small app size and lack of implementation time it has not been restructured.